wildplumsolutions/evidence/pages/index.md

       when age > 100 then '100+'
       else 'Error'
       end as age
-  , count(*) as number_of_passengers
-from titanic
-where case when '${inputs.ports.value}' like 'All Ports' then 'Y'
+  , case when survived = 1 then 'Yes' else 'No' end as survived , count(*) as number_of_passengers from titanic where case when '${inputs.ports.value}' like 'All Ports' then 'Y'